i Overview of Vietnam's legal system

 i Developments affecting international arbitration

-The Civil Code 2015 became effective on 1 January 2017.50 It serves as the foundation of all other Vietnamese laws governing civil and business relationships.51 The Civil Code 2015 introduces the concept of 'basic principles of civil law',52 which could not be contradicted by any other civil laws that are lower in hierarchy.
-Indeed, Article 4 of the Civil Code 2015 generally provides that these 'basic principles of civil law' takes precedence over inconsistent provisions of other civil laws.53 This new concept, which did not exist under the previous Civil Code of 2005, is another effort by Vietnam to harmonise its legal system.54
+As reported in 2018, the Civil Code 2015 became effective on 1 January 2017.51 It serves as the foundation for all other Vietnamese laws governing civil and business relationships.52 The Civil Code 2015 introduced the concept of basic principles of civil law,53 which cannot be contradicted by any other civil laws that are lower in hierarchy.
+Indeed, Article 4 of the Civil Code 2015 generally provides that these basic principles of civil law take precedence over inconsistent provisions of other civil laws.54 This new concept, which did not exist under the previous Civil Code of 2005, is another effort by Vietnam to harmonise its legal system.55

-The Civil Code 2015 does not provide any new provisions on international arbitration.
-However, its entry into force as general law cannot be ignored since it affects international arbitration in Vietnam in multiple ways.
+The Civil Code 2015 did not provide any new provisions on international arbitration.
+However, its entry into force as general law cannot be ignored, since it affects international arbitration in Vietnam in multiple ways.

-For instance, the Arbitration Law 2010 (which is now considered as a 'specific law' as opposed to the 'general law' that is the Civil Code 2015) expressly refers to the provisions of the Civil Code 2015.
-Article 18.3 of the Arbitration Law 2010, which set forth the grounds for invalidating arbitration agreements, provides that an arbitration agreement shall be invalid if the person who entered into it lacked legal capacity pursuant to the Civil Code (2015).
+For instance, the Arbitration Law 2010 (which is now considered as a specific law, as opposed to the general law that is the Civil Code 2015) expressly refers to the provisions of the Civil Code 2015.
+Article 18.3 of the Arbitration Law 2010, which sets forth the grounds for invalidating arbitration agreements, provides that an arbitration agreement shall be invalid if the persons who entered into it lacked legal capacity pursuant to the Civil Code (2015).
 Likewise, Article 20.1(a) of the Arbitration Law 2010, which lists the minimum qualifications of an arbitrator, provides that the arbitrator must, inter alia, have 'full civil legal capacity as prescribed in the Civil Code '.

 Furthermore, specific laws include terms that are defined in the Civil Code 2015 rather than in the specific laws themselves.
-For example, the definition of 'dispute with a foreign element' discussed above is set forth in Article 663.2 of the Civil Code 2015.
-These examples illustrate the ways in which the new Civil Code 2015 could affect international arbitration in Vietnam.
+For example, the definition of a dispute with a foreign element discussed above is set forth in Article 663.2 of the Civil Code 2015.
+These examples illustrate the ways in which the Civil Code 2015 could affect international arbitration in Vietnam.

-The Civil Procedure Code 2015 also became effective on 1 January 2017.55 Like the Civil Procedure Code 2004, the Civil Procedure Code 2015 includes substantial provisions related to international arbitration (such as the procedure for the recognition and enforcement of foreign arbitral awards).
+As reported in 2018, the Civil Procedure Code 2015 also became effective on 1 January 2017.56 Like the Civil Procedure Code 2004, the Civil Procedure Code 2015 includes substantial provisions related to international arbitration (such as a procedure for the recognition and enforcement of foreign arbitral awards).
 These provisions, however, remain substantially unchanged in the Civil Procedure Code 2015.

-The substantial provisions related to international arbitration include those pertaining to interim reliefs.
-Similar to the Civil Procedure Code 2004, the Civil Procedure Code 2015 gives Vietnamese courts broader power to grant interim reliefs than the power given to arbitral tribunals under the Arbitration Law 2010.
-The broad powers given to Vietnamese courts include the ability to freeze bank accounts or assets held by third parties or to prohibit a party from leaving the country.56
+The substantial provisions related to international arbitration include those pertaining to interim relief.
+Similar to the Civil Procedure Code 2004, the Civil Procedure Code 2015 gives Vietnamese courts broader power to grant interim relief than the power given to arbitral tribunals under the Arbitration Law 2010.
+The broad powers given to Vietnamese courts include the ability to freeze bank accounts or assets held by third parties or to prohibit a party from leaving the country.57

 - civil cases involving rights to properties being immovables in the Vietnamese territory;